mirfan899/sppas/sppas/doc/05_analyses/54_ipuscriber.md

 The following keyboard shortcuts can also be used:

-- to play:  TAB
-- to pause: ESC
-- to stop:  F1
+- TAB: Play
+- ESC: Stop
+- F6: Rewind
+- F7: Pause
+- F8: Next